Learn how Case New Holland uses Airfloat to improve how they manufacture grain headers.

 In 2011, the global CNH brands Case and New Holland decided to begin manufacture of grain (or “draper”) headers for combines.
 After completing their own proprietary combine header design, CNH engineers were tasked with creating a lean manufacturing facility in Burlington, Iowa.

-Airfloat engineers created a “floating” assembly line that utilizes custom-designed and custom-built air-bearing transporters/upenders that are set up to run on a 60 minute takt time to drive production.
+Airfloat engineers created a “floating” assembly line that utilizes custom-designed and custom-built air-caster transporters/upenders that are set up to run on a 60 minute takt time to drive production.
 These driverless combine header assembly transporters/upenders automatically move the combine heads from one assembly station to the next.
 The built-in “Pac-Man” upenders provide the option to rotate each head to the desired angle, up to 105°, allowing workers to more easily access the underside for an ergonomic work environment that is customized to their station.

 Additionally, the custom Airfloat transporter provides the facility with the flexibility to produce multiple models of combine headers—ranging from 25 to 45 feet in length and weighing between 7,500 and 11,000 lbs—on the same line.